tamersp25/docs/docs/apis/job-quickstart.md

 1. Copy your token and click **Close** when finished.

 ?> Once the *Token Generated* window closes, the token code no longer displays and it cannot be viewed again.
+If you misplace the token, you should delete the token and generate a new one.

 ## How to Create a Cognitive Processing Job: High-Level Summary